portfedh/portfedh/README.md

 ### Hi there 👋
 I'm Pablo, a self taught developer from Mexico City!

-I have a en experimental psychology batchelors degree and and MBA with a specialization in finance.

 - 🔭 I’m currently working on:
     - A dashboard for managing investments using python and grafana.
     - Automating avfinancial report to analyse companies using a value investing approach.